rudojaksa/xx/README.md

 export XDG_CONFIG_HOME=/tmp
 ```

+##### System setup

-Any custom pulseaudio setup, which will otherwise go into `~/config/pulse`
+Any custom pulseaudio setup, which will otherwise go into `~/.config/pulse`
-needs to be copied in the xx script to the `/tmp/pulse`, similarly to the
+needs to be copied by the xx script to the `/tmp/pulse`, similar to the xinitrc
-xinitrc file from step 6.
-Alternatively, things can be set directly in
+file in step 6.
+Alternatively, pulseaudio setup can be done system-wide in the
 `/etc/pulse` files.

-On Ubuntu or other systemd based systems, the pulseaudio daemon is started on
+On Ubuntu or other systemd-based systems, the pulseaudio daemon is started on
 user's login, to stop it and use only the xx pulseaudio do something like:

 ```